How One-Rep Max (1RM) Can Enhance Your Training

 1RM is the maximum weight you can lift if you only have to do one repetition of an exercise.

 It's considered the “gold standard” test of strength.
 When you lift your 1RM weight, you shouldn't be able to complete a second repetition.
-The idea is that you give everything you have in that first rep — that's where the name comes from.
+The idea is that you give everything you have in that single rep — that's where the name comes from.